vacu9708/Shopping-mall/README.md

 - Version control with github

 # Branching strategy
-- Topic (Commits to this branch trigger the CI process)
+- Topic/branches (Commits to this branch trigger the CI process)
 - Main (Commits to this branch trigger the CD process)
 - Development (For automatic deployment to the development server but not used in this project)